top of page

 • 99% uptime for VM deployed across two Availability Zones (AZ)

-An availability set is a concept with in a datacenter and it is made up of multiple fault domains and update domains.
-In fact, when you create an availability set, you can specify how many fault domains and update domains you want in that availability set
+An availability set is a concept within a data centre consisting of multiple fault domains and update domains.
+In fact, when you create an availability set, you can specify how many fault domains and update domains you want in that availability set.

 Azure High Availability

 An Azure Availability Zone is a unique physical location within an Azure region.
-Each Availability Zone is made up of one or more datacenters with independent power, cooling, and networking.
+Each Availability Zone is made up of one or more data centres with independent power, cooling, and networking.

 Azure Region